mjalleda/Selenium/Selenium_Tutorial/README.md

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 **9: Wait/Timeout settings**
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-There are couple of ways, where we can set wait period.
+**Difference types of waits: which we uses in Selenium automation scripts; ** Below are waits:
-1: thread.sleep(1000)
+1: Thread.sleep()
-2: Implicit wait
+2: Implicit Wait:
-3: Explicit  Wait
+3: Expicit way : WebdriverWait & FluentWait
+4: PageTimeOutLoad

 **1: Thread.sleep(10000);**
 This is java code.